ldb/lambda/readme.md

 # lambda
-An implementation of the untyped Lambda Calculus.
+_lambda_ is an implementation of the untyped Lambda Calculus.

 ## The Lambda calculus